ashleycvirga/School_District_Analysis/README.md

     ![school_type_summary.png](https://github.com/ashleycvirga/School_District_Analysis/blob/f31e1817dba4e5106b08496f57ab285f6c5edddc/Resources/school_type_summary.png)

+    * Scores by school type was entirely unaffected.

 ## Summary:

 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced